MolSSI/covid/content/contributing.md

 draft: false
 ---

+## Data Publication Indicator System

+All data submitted to the website is flagged based on the data's current state of publication.

+* Unpublished data with no preprints are given a Red (🔴) marker.
+* Data in a preprint or submitted for publication are given a Yellow (🟡) marker.
+* Data published in a paper or accepted are given a Green (🟢) marker (i.e. has been approved by formal peer review).

+## Data discussion

+Data are open for community discussion through the [GitHub Projects](https://github.com/MolSSI/covid/projects) and [Issues](https://github.com/MolSSI/covid/issues).
+All discussions will be tagged so they can be seen by the review teams and the broader community.

 ## Contributing

 The exchange gladly accepts any of the types of data hosted on the website (and others if you propose a schema).